The 21-Day Sugar Detox

 This recipe actually involves making a marinade in your food processor or blender.
 For those of you willing to take that extra step, I assure you that it will be worth it.
 This whole chicken recipe works best when you let things marinate overnight.
 I know, you like easy dump-and-go recipes.
 You hate food prep and waiting, I know.
 Don’t fret kids, this recipe will help save you time over the next couple days when you have these delicious leftovers to spice up your salads, lunches, and even breakfast scrambles.

 This recipe uses a dry chili rub for the chicken and a wet cilantro lime marinade.
 This bird will come out of your slow cooker fragrant, moist, and super tender.
 You won’t be able to lift the bird out in once piece.
 You can try, but I will be there standing over your shoulder, laughing and mocking you.
+Fatty foods slow down the effects of certain drugs.
 Well, not really, but you will have a fall-off-the-bone chicken that will set you up for a few days of clean eating.
-If you’re following a clean eating such as the 21 Day Sugar Detox and want to stay on point, cooking a whole chicken while you’re at work is a great plan of action to take.
+Cooking a whole chicken while you’re at work is a great plan of action to take.

 lime4